LaunchCodeEducation/web-fundamentals/studios/fake-news/README.md

 - How to open dev tools
 - Inspecting an HTML element
 - Modifying an element's HTML
-- The difference between the content displayed when using "View Source" and what's in the Inspector tab
+- The difference between the content displayed when using "View Source" and what's in the "Inspector" tab

 ## Making Headlines